ReezanVisram/NHLSimulation/README.md

 4. Everything is now installed.
 You are now ready to use the Simulation!

 ## Usage
-1. Run the scraper.py file by going into the directory the Simulation is installed in and using the command `$ python scraper.py`
+1. Run the scraper.py file by going into the directory the Simulation is installed in and using the command:
+`$ python scraper.py`
 This will create the information.json file required for the engine to get all of the information about the players.